sjsrey/ors/ors.md

 [^verba]: "Take nobody's word for it."

 A key development in the advancement of early science was the decision by the Royal Society to publish results in the form of letters as a way to hasten dissemination relative to book publication.
-Alongside this, the tradition of relying on  three referees for each submitted letter began then and remains with us today, as both the format and the process of early scientific publishing had self-correction baked into them from the beginning, and the  use of three referees as a model for the review process dates back to this period.
+Both the format and the process of early scientific publishing had self-correction baked into them from the very beginning.
+Indeed,  the  use of three referees as a model for the review process dates back to this period.

 At the risk of a gross simplification, this model has been successful on the whole as the amount of knowledge produced by the scientific process has grown enormously.
-Indeed, we are now to the point where the age of the romantic notion of the generalist has long been eclipsed and it is simply impossible for any one scientist to be conversant in the ocean of specializations.
+One consequence of this success is that  the age of the romantic notion of the generalist has long been eclipsed and it is simply impossible for any one scientist to be conversant in the ocean of specializations we now swim in.

 The expanse of science has given rise to new specializations that have developed innovative methods for mapping the body of scientific knowledge and its subfields.
 XXXrefs Although a review of these efforts is beyond the scope of this talk, I want to employ one particular approach to mapping high dimensional data, the body of scientific knowledge being a special case, onto a sphere XXX.
 This will serve as a metaphor for understanding the relationship between scientific collaborations between groups of scientists from different areas and the distances separating these collaborators in the knowledge space.
 By doing so, I think regional science has much to offer in the analysis of what is at once both an embarrassment of riches of scientific breakthroughs and the challenges that continued specialization have on the evolution of the scientific frontier.